The Gymnosperm Database

 Ethnobotany

 The wood of Tsuga mertensiana is somewhat inferior to that of T. heterophylla as timber and as pulp, a fact that has little retarded extensive logging of subalpine forests.
-It is adaptable to a wide variety of climatic conditions and is widely used as an ornamental (Burns & Honkala 1990) (USDA hardiness zone 5).
-In this capacity it differs from many alpine conifers in its tolerance of relatively warm, damp environments, and in such settings remains healthy while growing slowly; ideal characteristics for an ornamental conifer.
+The species is adaptable to a wide variety of climatic conditions and is widely used as an ornamental (Burns & Honkala 1990) (USDA hardiness zone 5).
+In this capacity it differs from many alpine conifers in its tolerance of relatively warm, damp environments, and in such settings remains healthy while growing slowly; these are ideal characteristics for an ornamental conifer.

 Observations